I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 Who Is Professor Dr. Zhu Zongxiang?

-Since the 1950s, Professor Zhu has been teaching physiology in Peking Union Medical College Hospital.
+Born in 1923, Professor Zhu taught physiology at Peking Union Medical College Hospital beginning in the 1950s.
 His prominence began in 1973 when Premier Zhou Enlai encouraged Chinese scientists to provide scientific proof of the efficacy of acupuncture.
 Actually, the proof was already available through the positive results of known acupuncture treatments.
 But this was not enough to convince the world.

 Zhu joined the acupuncture meridian research group of the Institute of Biophysics under the Chinese Academy of Sciences.
 He and his colleagues spent more than 10 years experimenting with modern scientific instruments to pinpoint the meridians.

-In the 1980s, the researchers successfully showed the 14 meridians in the human body through biophysical methods, which were surprisingly identical to that as recorded in ancient classical meridian graph.
+In the 1980s, the researchers successfully showed the 14 meridians in the human body through biophysical methods, which were surprisingly identical to those recorded in ancient classical meridian graphs.